ishakpacal/Maize_leaf_disease_MaxViT/README.md

 Novel Improved MaxViT-based model for identificaiton of maize leaf.
-Will be updated soon (after accpetance)
+Will be updated will whole codes soon (after accpetance)